Aungban: Aungchanthar Pagoda

 Aungchanthar Pagoda is a 162 ft replica of Yangon's Shwedagon Pagoda.
 It was founded on 20 July 2005 – the full moon day of Waso, (1367 in the Myanmar calendar).
 Its name means "Victory and Prosperity".

-Though affectionately referred to as "108 taung," (၁၀၈ တောင်) the mountain’s actual name is Myanandar Kyauk Taung (မြနန္ဒာကျောက်တောင်).
-The nickname "108 taung" comes from the pagoda’s impressive height—108 feet, a sacred number in Buddhist tradition, which also features on the official signpost marking the site.

 Leading the project is U Pyinnya Wunsa (68 years old), the abbot of Aungchanthar monastery and a member of the State Sangha Maha Nayaka Committee, locally known as Aungchanthar Sayadaw.

-The Thiri Mingala Aung Chantha Pagoda (သီရိမင်္ဂလာ အောင်ချမ်းသာစေတီတော်မြတ်ကြီး) was modeled after Yangon’s world-famous Shwedagon Pagoda.
-Set just 1.5 miles west of the town center, the pagoda crowns the summit of Myanandar Hill (မြနန္ဒာကျောက်တောင်) and has already become a symbol of spiritual pride for the local community.

-There are two main ways to reach the pagoda.
-Pilgrims and visitors can either walk up a traditional stairway adorned with religious carvings or follow a winding motor road that circles the hill to the summit—an easier option for the elderly or those unable to hike.
-Either route offers a deeply immersive journey surrounded by the natural beauty of Shan State.

 As of 2020, the pagoda has been under construction for about fifteen years.
 In 2005, it was estimated to cost about Kyat 7.6 billion.
 When completed, the pagoda will be encircled by 107 smaller stupas, ranging in height from 6 to 12 ft.
-While the Aungchanthar Pagoda(၁၀၈ တောင်) will replicate Shwedagon Pagoda, it will also incorporate a hollow interior.
+While the Aungchanthar Pagoda will replicate Shwedagon Pagoda, it will also incorporate a hollow interior.